-- i. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - ii. an immediate supervisor if the individual making the complaint is an employee; - iii. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - iv. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - v. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator. - vi.
+- i. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - ii. an immediate supervisor if the individual making the complaint is an employee; - iii. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - iv. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - v. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator, including the Title IX Coordinator, for complaints of discrimination on the basis of sex. - vi.
 Complaints may also be filed with: Office for Civil Rights, US Department of Education, 4000 Maryland Avenue, SW, Washington, DC 20202-1475